Getting Here & Away

 Murieston South offers a direct rail link to Edinburgh main line stations and Glasgow Central, via Shotts with trains every 30 minutes.

 Linlithgow offers a direct route between Edinburgh main line stations and Glasgow Queen Street, via Falkirk High every 30 minutes.
+It takes just 20 minutes to reach Linlithgow from the centre of Edinburgh, and services operate from early morning to late at night.

 The mainline stations in Glasgow and Edinburgh will quickly connect travellers to other parts of Scotland and the UK.